DebbieBergstrom/CI_PP1_DS/README.md

 - Simple and visually appealing page that showcases a variety of colorful and amazing pictures taken by the dive shop.
 - The page is fully responsive and adjusts from 3 rows to one row depending on the user's screen size, making it easy to view and browse through the images on any device.
 - The page is designed to be simple allowing users to focus on the stunning images without any distractions.
+- User stories covered: 7, 15

 ![](/docs/screenshots/screenshot_gallery.png)
 ![](/docs/screenshots/screenshot_gallery_428px.png) <sub>(Responsive design for mobile devices)</sub>

 &nbsp;

+### **FOOTER**

+- The footer is fixed on every page and contains the social media links.
+It's important these links are easily accessed because the site states that the user should check the dive shops social media pages for more news and updates about changes in schedules.
+- User stories covered: 1, 7, 11, 15

+&nbsp;

 ### **404 - PAGE NOT FOUND ERROR MESSAGE**

 A custom-made 404 error page was made since it is a simple yet effective way to improve the user experience on your website and keep users happy even if an error page occurs.
 It has the header, footer and colors from the original design.
 A dive mask image with a little fun text underneath helps the user back to the "Home" page.
+- User stories covered: 17

 ![](/docs/screenshots/screenshot_404error.png)